craigles75/career_conversation/README.md

 3. Open your browser and navigate to the local URL displayed in the terminal (typically `http://localhost:7860`)

 4. Start chatting!
-The bot will respond as Craig Penfold, answering questions about your career and background.
+The bot will respond as you, answering questions about your career and background.

 ## Project Structure